James N. Jarvie: Personal life

 On August 28, 1909, Jarvie was married to Helen Venderveer Newtown, a daughter of Bloomfield coal dealer John Newton.
 His best man was his nephew James Turner.
 Upon his marriage Jarvie reportedly gifted his sister, May Scott Jarvie, who lived with him, $1,000,000 with which she purchased her own home to live in after his marriage.
 In 1912, his wife was killed in an explosion on a yacht at New London, Connecticut.

-Although he lived in Brooklyn for many years, Jarvie lived the last twenty-five years of his live in a mansion at 159 Upper Mountain Avenue in Montclair, New Jersey, which was referred to as "one of the largest and most beautiful in Montclair", and was robbed of all its silver in 1912.
+Although he lived in Brooklyn for many years, Jarvie lived the last twenty-five years of his life in a mansion at 159 Upper Mountain Avenue in Montclair, New Jersey, which was referred to as "one of the largest and most beautiful in Montclair", and was robbed of all its silver in 1912.
 Jarvie died at sea on the Homeric en route to England, on June 21, 1929.
-His body was returned to American and he was buried at Bloomfield Cemetery in Bloomfield, New Jersey.
+His body was returned to America and he was buried at Bloomfield Cemetery in Bloomfield, New Jersey.

 Philanthropy

 Jarvie was known for his generous philanthropy.
 He donated significant funds to the Presbyterian Church and to Presbyterian-affiliated entities.
 He was an incorporator of the Presbyterian Board of National Missions and made substantial contributions toward the renovation and rebuilding of the Westminster Presbyterian Church in Bloomfield, New Jersey.
 In addition, he donated $1,000,000 to Columbia University so the school could open a Dental School, and $50,000 to the Bloomfield Public Library.

 In 1925, Jarvie created and endowed the $14,000,000 Jarvie Commonweal Service, known today as the Jarvie Program, which was established to "aid temporarily handicapped 'white-collar' workers".
 From its inception until his death, Jarvie personally directed the program.
-After his death in 1929, "the Service was led by a board of directors, and in 1934, responsibility for managing the endowment fund and operating the Service was transferred" to the Presbyterian Board of National Missions.
+After his death in 1929, "the Service was led by a board of directors, and in 1934, responsibility for managing the endowment fund and operating the Service was transferred to the Presbyterian Board of National Missions.
 From 1973 until 1987 it was handled by the Program Agency; in 1987 it became part of the Social Justice and Peacemaking Unit.